3

 Why Live in Co-op City

-Co-Op City in the Bronx is the world's largest cooperative housing community, featuring over 15,000 residential units with affordable, limited-equity apartments.
-Completed in 1973 under the Mitchell-Lama program, this neighborhood is unique in that residents own a share of the co-op rather than individual units, with income restrictions for qualification.
-The community includes high-rise buildings and low-rise townhouses, with apartments ranging from one to three bedrooms.
-Residents pay an initial equity deposit and a monthly carrying charge that covers maintenance, heat, and hot water.
-On-site amenities are abundant, including multiple grocery stores, a movie theater, restaurants, and medical offices.
-Bay Plaza Mall, with over 150 stores, serves as a major shopping hub.
-Outdoor features include the Rivers Run Community Garden, the Greenway with walking paths, baseball fields, and basketball courts, and the upcoming walking path in Givans Creek Woods.
-The neighborhood hosts various events, such as the Annual Co-op City Community Fair and Caribbean Heritage Month Celebration.
+Co-op City is a unique, walkable neighborhood in the Bronx.
+It’s the world’s largest cooperative housing community, featuring over 15,000 residential units with affordable, limited-equity apartments.
+Completed in 1973 under the Mitchell-Lama program, this neighborhood is unique in that residents own a share of the co-op, rather than individual units, with income restrictions in place for qualification.
+Co-op City has 35 high-rise buildings and several low-rise townhouses.
+Most units have between one and three bedrooms.
+Residents pay an initial equity deposit and a monthly carrying charge that covers maintenance, heat and hot water.
+Neighborhood amenities are abundant, including multiple grocery stores, a movie theater restaurants and medical offices.
+The Mall at Bay Plaza serves as a major shopping hub with over 150 stores.
+Outdoor features include the Rivers Run Community Garden, which hosts art shows and musical performances.
+The Greenway has walking paths, baseball fields and basketball courts.
+Events bring residents together throughout the year, with standouts including the Annual Co-op City Community Fair and Caribbean Heritage Month Celebration.
 Schools in the area include the highly rated P.S.
 153 Helen Keller and I.S.
 181 Pablo Casals.
-Public transportation options include several bus routes and access to the 5 train, although it is nearly 2 miles away.
-Co-Op City is known for its stability and resistance to rapid gentrification, making it a popular choice for long-term residents and retirees.
+Public transportation options include several bus routes, including an express bus to Manhattan.
+Co-op City is renowned for its stability, making it a popular choice for long-term residents and retirees; however, there is a long waitlist for those seeking properties.

 Frequently Asked Questions